Skip to Content

 • Seabed conditions and water depth don’t matter

-Dynamic positioning was created in the 1960s for offshore drilling but it is a relatively new piece of cruise ship technology.
+Dynamic positioning was created in the 1960s for offshore drilling, but it is a relatively new cruise ship technology.

 How Big are Cruise Ship Anchors?